Protein functions as an important building block in the body. Muscles, connective tissue, and skin are all composed of proteins.

 Another high-protein seed to try is hemp seeds.
 Three tablespoons of hemp seeds have a protein content of 9.5 grams with 166 calories and 2.6 grams of ALA.

 Spirulina is a type of algae that can grow in both fresh and saltwater.
 Spirulina is usually consumed in supplement form and is a very low-calorie protein food high in many nutrients.

-One tablespoon of dried spirulina has a protein content of 4 grams, 11% of the RDI of iron, 21% of the RDI of copper, 15% of the RDI of riboflavin (vitamin B2) and only 20 calories.
+One tablespoon of dried spirulina has a protein content of 4 grams, 11% of the RDI of iron, 21% of the RDI of copper, and 15% of the RDI of riboflavin (vitamin B2), and only 20 calories.

 Lentils are the edible seeds of a class of plants called legumes.

 Lentils are a staple in the diet of vegetarians and vegans because they are such a rich source of protein.
 Cooked lentils provide 16 grams of protein per cup.
 There are 207 calories and 14 grams of fiber with 90% of the RDI of folate, 37% of the RDI of iron, and 23% of the RDI of zinc in a serving as well.

 Peanuts are not actually nuts, they are a member of the legume family like lentils.
 Peanut butter is very popular in American culture and with good reason.
 One tablespoon has a protein content of 3.5 grams and 96 calories.